orsonteodoro/oiledmachine-overlay/README.md

 UOPTS_BOLT_FORCE_INST - 1 to reset to INST temporarily.

+UOPTS_BOLT_HUGIFY - 1 to enable hugify to minimize iTLB misses, 0 to disable.
+Hugify is not compatible with CONFIG_PREEMPT_RT.

 UOPTS_BOLT_OPTIMIZATIONS - Optimization flags to pass to llvm-bolt, overriding the defaults.
 (It is preferred to change this on a